bap034/mischief-slack-bot/README.md

 ## Create DB Table - optional, depending on version of Slack
+I believe I created a command `!create-new-table` to do the database creation.
+[Can consult the `mischief_season_challenge.py` for the command.](https://github.com/bap034/mischief-slack-bot/blob/307f588e01686e1aa0afcf18dce58e78a6cc68f2/mischief_season_challenge.py#L315)

+Original instructions:
 1. You have to create the table that will hold all the Slack information.
 Navigate to your DB in Render.
 2. On the top right, there will be a button that says "Connect."
 Click this, then click to "External connection."
 3. Copy the first url starting with "postgres://...".